 To incorporate means to make your nonprofit an independent legal body.
 An incorporated nonprofit can do anything, as long as what it does:

-- helps it to achieve the goals in its letters patent, and
+- helps it to achieve the goals in its articles, and

 - is allowed under its articles, bylaws, and all laws.